vertica/spark-connector/examples/README.md

 3. Enter the sandbox client environment.

-Now change your working directory to one in `spark-connector/examples`
+Now change your working directory to one in `spark-connector/examples` and follow the instructions in that example's README.

-After changing your directory to a specific example (such as `spark-connector/examples/basic-read`), just enter `sbt run`
+//After changing your directory to a specific example (such as `spark-connector/examples/basic-read`), just enter `sbt assembly` (you may want to do this outside the container for a faster build) and then run `./run-example.sh`.

 If you decide to run the demo example from the `/spark-connector/examples/demo` directory, run `sbt "run [CASE]"` to run the various cases.